magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

 Boom.
 For this tutorial we're done.
-Stop any `boot`
+Stop any `boot` related process
-related process and reset you repository
+and reset the repository

 ```bash
 git reset --hard